Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Becker Group at its Sterling Heights facility, reporting 400 affected workers.
+The largest notice was filed by Becker Group at its Sterling Heights facility, reporting 400 affected workers.
 Fairway Foods Of Michigan followed with 172 workers.

 Trend & Outlook